franckverrot/activevalidators/README.md

 * `date`  : based on the `DateValidator` gem
 * `email` : based on the `mail` gem
 * `ip`    : based on `Resolv::IPv[4|6]::Regex`
 * `nino` : National Insurance number (only for UK).
-Please, note, that this validation will not accept temporary (such as 63T12345) or administrative numbers (with prefixes like OO, CR, FY, MW, NC, PP, PY, PZ).
+Please note that this validation will not accept temporary (such as 63T12345) or administrative numbers (with prefixes like OO, CR, FY, MW, NC, PP, PY, PZ).
 * `password` : based on a set of regular expressions
 * `phone` : based on a set of predefined masks
 * `postal_code`: based on a set of predefined masks